waterstreamio/waterstream-aws-ecs-cloudformation/README.md

   to connect to Waterstream.
 If SSL/TLS enabled for Waterstream, the testbox is also responsible for creating the local Certificate Authority and issuing certificates for the Waterstream and its clients.

+[Quickstart guide](QUICKSTART.md) explains how to run these scripts though AWS Console UI, with minimal upfront effort.
+This document explains command-line options and more detailed topics.

 Pre-requisites
 --------------